-The dilation algorithm on a N-dimensional DT-Grid exploits the recursive definition of the DT-Grid and, except for the 1D DT-Grid, uses the dilation algorithm of its N - 1 dimensional DT-Grid constituent recursively.
+The dilation algorithm on a N-dimensional DT-Grid exploits the recursive definition of the DT-Grid and, except for the 1D DT-Grid, uses the dilation algorithm of its N-1 dimensional DT-Grid constituent recursively.
 This results in a fast dilation algorithm that ensures cache coherency for subsequent traversals.

-The dilation algorithm consists of two steps: An allocation step that computes and allocates the dilated tubular grid, followed by a step that copies the values of the original tubular grid to the dilated tubular grid.
+The dilation algorithm consists of two steps: an allocation step that computes and allocates the dilated tubular grid, followed by a step that copies the values of the original tubular grid to the dilated tubular grid.
 The time complexity of the allocation step is $O(C_N)$, where C_N is the total number of connected components in the original N-dimensional tubular grid.
-In most practical cases C_N is sublinear, i.e. $C_N << M_N$, where M_N is the number of grid points in the original tubular grid.
-The time complexity of the copying step is $O(M_N)$.
-Note that the number of grid points in the original and the dilated tubular grid are proportional.
+In most practical cases C_N is sublinear, i.e. $C_N \ll M_N$, where M_N is the number of grid points in the original tubular grid.
+The time complexity of the allocation are properly grid.
+The time complexity of the original tubular grid tubular grid.
+The time complexity of the original tubular grid are proportional.

 Next we give an overview of the allocation step of the algorithm, omitting the copy step, since this is trivial.
 We start with 1D, followed by a description in 2D which readily generalizes to any number of dimensions.
+In appendices E and F, we provide pseudo code and give the full detail of the algorithms in 1D and ND, respectively.

-An illustration of a tubular grid dilation in 2D is depicted in figure 3.
-Figure 3.a shows an initial 2D DT-Grid as well as its 1D DT-Grid constituent.
-Figure 3.c shows the result of dilating the 2D tubular grid by a stencil with H = 1.
+An illustration of a tubular grid dilation in 2D is depicted in Fig. 3.
+Figure 3a shows an initial 2D DT-Grid as well as its 1D DT-Grid constituent.
+Figure 3c shows the result of dilating the 2D tubular grid by a stencil with H = 1.
 Grid points added to the DT-Grids by the dilation algorithm are colored red.

 As mentioned earlier, the xCoord array of DTGrid1D stores a number of connected components, each identified by a start and an end index.
-The dilation algorithm in 1D simply amounts to dilating each of the connected components by H grid points in both directions and merging adjacent and overlapping connected components into a single connected component, see figure 3.
+The dilation algorithm in 1D simply amounts to dilating each of the connected components by H grid points in both directions and merging adjacent and overlapping connected components into a single connected component, see Fig. 3.